GSA/10x/_pages/send-us-an-idea.md

 <h2 class="docs-h2">Eligibility</h2>

-10x selected a round of projects to start at the Phase One Investigation Level in early August 2019.
-As always, we are accepting submissions on a rolling basis, and new ideas will be considered for the next round of funding during the next fiscal year.
+We accept ideas on a rolling basis from U.S. federal employees and evaluate them a few times a year.
+Submit your idea before January 30th to be considered for our next round of evaluations in early February.

 {% else %}